 Sensing measurement setup allows for a sensing initiator and a sensing responder to exchange and agree on operational parameters associated with sensing measurement instance(s)(#429, #665, #848, #852, #853, #854, #856, #858, #859, #841) of a given Measurement Setup ID(#191).

 A sensing initiator shall transmit a Sensing Measurement Setup Request frame to a sensing responder with which it intends to initiate a sensing measurement setup(#88, #431, #453, #612, #751).
+A sensing initiator shall not attempt to initiate more sensing measurement setup than the value of the Max number of supported MS Setups subfield in the last Sensing elements received from the sensing responder.

 After receiving the Sensing Measurement Setup Request frame, the sensing responder shall transmit a Sensing Measurement Setup Response frame to the sensing initiator which transmitted the Sensing Measurement Setup Request frame, according to the following rules: